Woman delivers baby outside Delhi's Safdarjung Hospital, health ministry seeks report | Law-Order

 - India

-A video of a woman delivering her baby outside Safdarjung Hospital's emergency wing after she was allegedly denied admission by the Centre-run facility here went viral on social media on Tuesday, prompting the Union health ministry to seek a report in the matter.
+A woman delivered her baby outside Safdarjung Hospital's emergency wing on Tuesday after she was allegedly denied admission by the Centre-run facility, prompting the Union health ministry to seek a report in the matter.

-The hospital has also initiated an inquiry into the incident, according to sources.
+The hospital, however, denied the allegation, saying it has a no-refusal policy and the woman was given admission papers but she did not return them.

 In the video, some women are seen standing around the pregnant woman with a saree, covering her during the delivery.
 Some nurses are also seen at the spot.